Eddy265/SQL_PROJECTS/Data_Wrangling/README.md

 This project focuses on the data wrangling process for a dataset containing information about unicorn companies.
 Unicorn companies are privately held startups with a valuation of over $1 billion.
 The dataset includes various attributes such as company details, valuation, investors, and financial stages.

 The goal of this project is to clean and transform the raw dataset into a structured format suitable for analysis and reporting.
-The data wrangling process involves tasks like handling missing values, data type conversions, normalization, and creating relationships between tables.
+The data wrangling process involves several steps, including data cleaning, data type conversions, normalization, handling missing values, and the creation of a relational database to establish meaningful relationships between entities.

 ## Contents